quantumlib/Stim/doc/python_api_reference_vDev.md

     because, behind the scenes, the circuit can be iterated once instead of once per flow.

+    This method ignores any noise in the circuit.

     Args:
         flows: An iterable of `stim.Flow` instances representing the flows to check.
         unsigned: Defaults to False.
 When False, the flows must be correct including